woocommerce/woocommerce/readme.txt

 * Fix - Tweaked popularity sorting to work better when no sales are present.
 * Fix - Removed action from single add to cart templates to resolve issues with other plugins.
 * Fix - Unsetting active classes #3896
+* Fix - update_status checks if the order id exists #3904

 = 2.0.14 - 05/09/2013 =
 * Tweak - Update cart performance improvements